In this article, I'll show you exactly how to boost testosterone for Men Over 40,…

 You could perhaps combine this with #2, or not.
 Up to you.

-But powerlifters have been having deep tissue massages post-workout for donkeys years, and there’s good reason for this.
+But powerlifters have been having deep tissue massages post-workout for donkeys years, and it’s one of the most powerful testosterone boosters out there.

 Reducing anxiety, muscular tension and stress are just some of the benefits to having massages on a semi-regular basis.
 I would time these after your highest volume workouts during any given training block to maximise recovery.